Bimo-Studio/p2pstack/proposal.md

 The main page for the user's experience will use cards to display a link to unique webtorrents created by that user.

 The bottom of the page will include a chat system managed by hypercore protocol.

+## Backend Operations
+On system startup, the I2P and IPFS daemons are started.
+A browser page pointing to the individual's main page is loaded.

+In the background, Hypercore protocol looks to establish peers.
+WebTorrent or the I2P built-in Torrent client hosts the individual's torrents.

+I2P must be configured to not share quite so much bandwidth in the beginning.
+This is to keep it useful for folks with off-the-shelf routers.

+Every 24 hours, the Hypercore protocol will delete the chat history.